CACTO-SL: Using Sobolev Learning to improve Continuous Actor-Critic with Trajectory Optimization: Method

 \subsubsection{Software for Trajectory Optimization and Multi-Body Dynamics}

 While CACTO relied on \emph{Pyomo}~\cite{pyomo} for solving TO problems, CACTO-SL switched to \emph{CasADi}~\cite{casadi}, an open-source Automatic Differentiation framework for numerical optimization.
-By leveraging its symbolic framework and automatic differentiation capabilities, CasADi enables efficient computation of the cost function's derivatives, required for implementing Sobolev-Learning.
+By leveraging its symbolic framework and automatic differentiation capabilities, CasADi enables efficient computation of the cost function's derivatives, required for implementing Sobolev Learning.
 Moreover, \emph{CasADi} is compatible with \emph{Pinocchio}~\cite{Pinocchio}, a versatile rigid-body dynamics library, which freed us from the burden of hand-coding the system dynamics.
 Each TO problem is transcribed using collocation, and then solved with the nonlinear optimization solver \emph{IpOpt}~\cite{ipopt}.
-Finally, to speed up the code, we parallelized the generation of the warm-start trajectories, the TO problems, and the computation of the cost to go and its gradient.
+Finally, to speed up the code, we parallelized the generation of the warm-start trajectories, the TO problems, and the computation of the cost-to-go and its gradient.